cyberaide/bookmanager/README.md

 ## Example Yaml file

-The following is an example for a table of contents yaml file that can be used to pull together content from diferent repositories.
+The following is an example for a table of contents yaml file that can be used to pull together content from different repositories.

 ```
 ---